programever/gist/js-frameworks/react.md

 # useEffect

-Allows us to perform side effects in your components.
+Allows us to perform side effects in our components.

 Checkout the below lifecycle hooks